-I first made bread using tangzhong when I was at university – too many decades ago! – with one of my fellow students explaining a method of a roux paste used by her family when making their bread.
+I first made bread using tangzhong when I was at university – many decades ago! – with one of my fellow students explaining a method of a roux paste used by her family in China when making their bread.

 The tangzhong method: a bit of Food Science!

-I don’t make bread often using a tangzhong starter, but in the past few months I have revisited it as I look for more ways to demonstrate Food Science with my students as well as hopefully introduce different techiques along the way.
+I don’t often make bread using a tangzhong starter, but in the past few months I have revisited it as I look for more ways to demonstrate Food Science with my students as well as hopefully introduce different techniques along the way.

 The tangzhong method is a great example of when the starch in the flour (amylose) gelatinises.
-If you’ve ever made a white sauce for a lasgne or fish pie, for example, and seen the sauce when it has cooled, you will note its gel-like texture.
+If you’ve ever made a white sauce, such as for a lasagne or fish pie, and seen the sauce when it has cooled, you will note its gel-like texture.

-How much of the flour to use in the tangzhong starter?
+How much of the flour to liquid in the tangzhong?

 For the dough: